szabomozes/helsinki-java-course/README.md

 Certificate: _in progress..._

 Each part contains theory, examples, and a set of programming assignments.
-Estimated time per part: **5–20 hours**, depending on experience.
+Estimated time per part: **5–20 hours**.

 ---